Curriculum - Program Core Course Descriptions

 Collections Management and Museum Administration

 This course presents an overview of the administration and management of museums and their collections.
 The course examines the governance structure of museums, focusing on personnel responsible for their administration, curation and education, and operations, as well as on the mission statement and policies they determine.
 The course also details the management of collections, including the development of a collections policy, management of that policy, documentation and record keeping, acquisitions, and the creation/management of exhibitions.
 Finally, the course considers collections care or preventive conservation, looking at both the facility and collections.
-Throughout the quarter, legal and ethical issues pertaining to museums and their collections will be emphasized.
+Throughout the semester, legal and ethical issues pertaining to museums and their collections will be emphasized.

 Fundraising, Grant Writing, and Marketing for Nonprofit Institutions